-His groundbreaking book Anatomy of an Illness, about the the healing effects of laughter and positive emotions, jump-started an era of mind-body medicine that continues today.
+His groundbreaking book Anatomy of an Illness, about the healing effects of laughter using humor and positive emotions to boost the bodies’ capacity for healing, jump-started an era of mind-body medicine that continues today.

 That was more than 30 years ago.
 But Gautama Buddha had preached the same power of healing and happiness through positive thinking over 2,500 years earlier.

 Thousands of candles can be lighted from a single candle, Buddha is quoted as teaching, but the flame will not be diminished.
 The world’s greatest spiritual coach enthusiastically assured his followers: